youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 </details>

-You'll also want to include the header for the extension, i.e., `#include "cobalt/extension/pleasantry.h"`.
+You'll also want to include the header for the extension, i.e., `#include "starboard/extension/pleasantry.h"`.

-## Contributing a Cobalt Extension
+## Contributing a Starboard Extension

 Thanks for taking the time to complete the codelab!

-**If you'd like to contribute an actual Cobalt Extension to Cobalt in order to add some useful functionality for your platform, we encourage you to start a discussion with the Cobalt team before you begin coding.** To do so, please [file a feature request](https://issuetracker.google.com/issues/new?component=181120) for the extension and include the following information:
+**If you'd like to contribute an actual Starboard Extension to Cobalt in order to add some useful functionality for your platform, we encourage you to start a discussion with the Cobalt team before you begin coding.** To do so, please [file a feature request](https://issuetracker.google.com/issues/new?component=181120) for the extension and include the following information:

-*   The name of the Cobalt Extension.
+*   The name of the Starboard Extension.
 *   A description of the extension.
-*   Why a Cobalt Extension is the right tool, instead of some alternative.
+*   Why a Starboard Extension is the right tool, instead of some alternative.
 *   The fact that you'd like to contribute the extension (i.e., write the code) rather than rely on the Cobalt team to prioritize, plan, and implement it.